GreallyLab/gaiaAssociation/README.md

 #### Optional Arguments

-Peak Uniqueness: a cutoff value for ATAC uniqueness (e.g. if given 12, then any atac peak found in more than 12 atac sets will be removed from all of them) - by default uniqueness is not considered).
+Peak Uniqueness: a cutoff value for OCR uniqueness (e.g. if given 12, then any atac peak found in more than 12 atac sets will be removed from all of them) - by default uniqueness is not considered).

 ```
   -u, --peakUniqueness